rahulyesantharao/personal-website-m2/README.md

 - [ ] Production
   - [x] Figure out svg, png, jpg packaging with Webpack - use require() when specifying src in JSX
-  - [ ] Update graphics (desk picture, projects pictures)
+  - [x] Update graphics (desk picture, projects pictures)
     - [x] Make the projects pictures all the same size square (350x350 px?) - used picresize.com for resizing and tinypng.com/kraken.io for optimization
   - [x] Use PostCSS or some autoprefixer or something
   - [x] Update Production Stack
-  - [ ] Figure out why React Router adds a new history state when I click the link to the page I am already on (is it because of favicon request?)
+  - [ ] Figure out why React Router adds a new history state when I click the link to the page I am already on
-  - [ ] Figure out Favicon packaging with Webpack
+  - [x] Figure out Favicon packaging with Webpack
 - [ ] Future
+  - [ ] Clean up project
   - [ ] Learn how to make svg assets (personal logo, etc.)
   - [ ] Update page transitions to TransitionGroup so that I can make a 404 Page
   - [ ] Cubic bezier custom transition functions